semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 ```

 The finetuned models and the logs can be found in the ``output`` directory.
-If the crossvalidation approach is chosen, the output can be very large.
+If the cross-validation approach is chosen, the output can be very large.
 For example, the finetuning of 10 folds with the base model requires about 30GB in space.

-Once the 10 folds have been finetuned, the script that calculates the results of the crossvalidation can be started:
+Once the 10 folds have been finetuned, the script that calculates the results of the cross-validation can be started:

 ```
 python crossvalidation_evaluation.py --base_model_dir ./output \